ibm-cloud-docs/cis/faq.md

 * You've allowlisted our IP ranges
 * Your server/network is online and generally healthy

-If you contact our support team, please provide a Ray ID from a recent 522 error.
+If you contact our support team, provide a Ray ID from a recent 522 error.
 We can use this to determine which CIS data center you were hitting and run further tests.

 ## What is a proxied record and why do I need them?
 {: #cis-faq-proxied-record}